List of Macross characters: Guld Goa Bowman

-Just as Guld is starting to patch things up between him and Myung, she leaves for Earth to attend the anniversary of the end of the Space War.
+Just as Guld is starting to patch things up between him and Myung, she leaves for Earth to attend the 30th anniversary celebrations for the end of the Space War.
 Meanwhile, Project Super Nova is cancelled when U.N.
 Spacy announce that they will go for the A.I. controlled X-9 Ghost.
 While Guld is mulling this, Isamu steals the YF-19 to stop the Ghost's inauguration on Earth.
 Guld is then tasked to bring him back using the YF-21.
 He succeeds in tracking down his rival and an intense dogfight ensues.
 During the duel, Guld accuses Isamu of stealing Myung from him, of ruining everything.
 Just as Guld landed a mortal shot on Isamu, all the suppressed memories flood back in, and Guld realizes his mistake.

 Luckily for the grieving Guld, Isamu managed to escape in the last moment.
 But just as they start to bond again, the X-9 Ghost appears, now controlled by the crazed Sharon Apple and attacks the two.
-Guld manages to convince Isamu to leave this fight to him, and go rescue Myung instead.
+Guld recommends Isamu that he leave this fight to him, and to rescue Myung instead.
 The fight goes in the Ghost's favour in the beginning, as Guld can barely keep up with the Ghost's aerobatics – as the fighter was computer controlled, it could move at velocities and maneuver in such ways that would kill a typical pilot.
-In one last act of sacrifice, Guld removes all the inhibitors from the YF-21, allowing him to execute dangerously high-G maneuvers.
-He reconciles himself with both Isamu and Myung over the radio and destroys the X-9 Ghost, killing himself in the process.
+Realizing he has no other options, Guld removes all the inhibitors from the YF-21, allowing him to execute dangerously high-G maneuvers.
+He reconciles with both Isamu and Myung over the radio one last time and ultimately sacrifices himself to destroy the X-9 Ghost.